nucleotides/nucleotides-data/doc/input_data.md

 The fields in this file are:
   * name: Unique identifier within this file, uses only the characters a-z, 0-9 and '_'.
   * description: A plain text description of the benchmark.
-  * product_image_type: The type of docker image to be benchmarked.
+  * product_image_type: The biobox image type to be benchmarked.
+This should correspond to an entry in the `type/image.yml` file.
   * evaluation_image_type: The type of docker image to be used to evaluate the produced results.
+This should correspond to an entry in the `type/image.yml` file.
   * data_sets: The list of IDs for the data sets to be used in the benchmarking.
+Each entry in the list should correspond to an entry in the `input_data/file.yml` file.